Fiori-Tracker/fioritracker.github.io/docs/features/specifying-apps.md

-## Specifying SAP Fiori launchpad applications
+# Specifying SAP Fiori launchpad applications

 To start working with Fiori Tracker, you need to specify all applications that you plan to enable in your SAP Fiori Launchpad.
-You do that with the “FT Applications” app.
+You do that with the `FT Applications` app.
 The app starts with the current list of all applications in your project scope.

 [![](res/list.png)](res/list.png)
-*Starting view of “FT Applications” app*
+*Starting view of `FT Applications` app*

 With the “Add” function, you can add a new application entry:

 [![](res/add2.png)](res/add2.png)
-*Create an application record form in the “FT Applications” app*
+*Create an application record form in the `FT Applications` app*

 The recorded details include: